Beta Gamma Sigma

 Dr. Turner joined the JCBE faculty in August 2015.
 Prior to joining the faculty at USC Upstate, he earned his doctorate in Organizations and Strategy from the University of Tennessee.
 His research interests are primarily in the strategic management domain.
 Specifically, his research focuses on competitive dynamics, coopetition and how organizations leverage non-market strategies such as corporate social responsibility.
 He has taught, and continues to teach, courses in the areas of strategic management and international management.

 Dr. Elnora Stuart

 Dr. Stuart joined the faculty in 2008.
-She earned a Ph.D. in Marketing from the University of South Carolina.
+She earned her doctorate in Marketing from the University of South Carolina.
 Before coming to USC Upstate, Dr. Stuart was a visiting professor of marketing at the Instituto de Empressa in Madrid, Spain.
 She has also served as professor of marketing, BP Egypt Oil Professor of Management Studies, marketing unit head and AACSB Accreditation Coordinator for the Department of Management at the American University in Cairo, Egypt.

 Dr. Julie Wade

 Dr. Julie Wade completed both her master’s degree in marketing and her doctoral degree in management information systems at Clemson University.
 Her research interests include virtual communities, post-adoptive IT usage and using social media for human resources activities.
 Julie's research has been featured in the Upstate Business Journal, GSA Business Journal, the Greenville Journal, the Clemson Newsstand and many other outlets.